kosivantsov/mybible-cli/README.md

 The script can list all the installed modules (`-L`).
 The list will be sorted by language and will include Bible modules one.
 When first invoked, it would take a few moments to query each file and get the required info.
 That info is then hashed and reused until modules are changed.

 The script outputs each verse on a separate line and is formatted using a format string with %-prefixed placeholders.
-To learn what each placeholder mean, run `mybible-cli --helpformat`.
+To learn what each placeholder means, run `mybible-cli --helpformat`.

 The default format is `%f %c:%v: %t (%m)` (full book name, chapter:verse, text without most MyBible markup, module name in parenthesis): `John 11:35: Jesus wept.
 (KJV+)`.
 A format string specified with `-f` is applied only once.
 With `-F` the specified format string will be saved as default and used when no format string is specified.